Alcyone-Labs/workalot/README.md

 | PostgreSQL | 5,000-50,000          | 2-10         | Yes         | Multi-Machine  |

 _Benchmarks performed on MacBook Pro M1 with 8 workers_

+**TimescaleDB**: When using the PostgreSQL backend with TimescaleDB features enabled, job processing performance remains similar to regular PostgreSQL, but storage requirements are reduced by 70-90% for historical job data through automatic compression.

 ## Requirements